Financial Aid and Study Abroad

 |Federal Pell Grant||Yes||Yes||Yes||Yes|

 * Subject to individual student eligibility

-- Check your Student Center to make sure you have submitted any documents we may have requested.
-Please note: award information and all other financial aid communications are sent to you via e–mail.
+- Check your Student Center "To Do List" and submit any requested documents.
+Please note: award information and all other financial aid communications are sent to your WildCat e-mail.

-- Award offers will be made starting in April for the following academic year, for students who have completed FAFSAs.
+- Award offers will be made starting in April for the following academic year.
 Initial awards will be based on CSU, Chico costs.
 After you have been accepted into a study abroad program, the cost of attendance (COA) will be adjusted.
 Cost of attendance adjustments may increase your eligibility for additional funds from loan sources.

 - You are usually eligible for financial aid equal to the amount of demonstrated financial need determined by the FAFSA.
 Financial need is the difference between what it costs to attend (COA) and what you and your family are expected to pay toward the costs (EFC).

 Basic formula: COA - EFC = Financial Need